 The strength of your filling will depend on its location in your mouth and the material it’s made from, with amalgam fillings being the most durable.
 We’ll advise you about any foods that should be avoided to prevent damaging the filling.
 If your filling does get damaged, you should contact us immediately.

 You should also maintain good oral hygiene to lower your risk of tooth decay and prevent the need for more fillings in the future.
 We advise brushing your teeth twice a day, flossing every day and avoiding food or drink high in sugar.

 What are the risks?

 Your tooth may feel more sensitive to pressure and temperature for a short time after a filling is placed.
 You won’t normally feel any pain, but if you do, this may be managed with pain relief medication.

-The cost of filling treatments ranges from $155-$500.
+A dental filling cost from $155-$500 in Sydney.
 This depends on the size, location and type of filling you choose, with amalgam fillings being cheaper than composite fillings.
 We accept private health insurance at Sydney Park Dental.